Best Women’s Running Tights of 2025

 Cons:

-• Can sag with heavy items in pockets if you don’t tighten the drawstring
+• They can sag with heavy items in pockets if you don’t tighten the drawstring

-Our team has always appreciated Patagonia’s commitment to environmental causes and their goal of making their apparel as sustainably as possible.
-Patagonia crafts these tights in a Fair Trade Certified factory, and the Ventura, California-based brand participates in the 1% for the Planet program, donating 1% of its annual sales to environmental causes.
+Our team has always appreciated Patagonia’s commitment to environmental causes and its goal of making its apparel as sustainably as possible.
+Patagonia crafts these tights in a Fair Trade Certified factory.
+The Ventura, California-based brand participates in the 1% for the Planet program, donating 1% of its annual sales to environmental causes.

 Material: Recycled nylon, spandex